dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-api.md

 By leveraging the metadata in dbt Cloud, you can create systems for data monitoring and alerting, lineage exploration, and automated reporting.
 This can help you improve data discovery, data quality, and pipeline operations within your organization.

-You can access the Discovery API through [ad hoc queries](/docs/dbt-cloud-apis/discovery-querying), custom applications, a wide range of [partner ecosystem integrations](https://www.getdbt.com/product/integrations/) (like BI/analytics, catalog and governance, and quality and observability), and by using dbt Cloud features like [model timing](/docs/deploy/run-visibility#model-timing) and [dashboard status tiles](/docs/deploy/dashboard-status-tiles).
+You can access the Discovery API through [ad hoc queries](/docs/dbt-cloud-apis/discovery-querying), custom applications, a wide range of [partner ecosystem integrations](https://www.getdbt.com/product/integrations/) (like BI/analytics, catalog and governance, and quality and observability), and by using dbt Cloud features like [model timing](/docs/deploy/run-visibility#model-timing) and [data health tiles](docs/collaborate/data-tile).

 <Lightbox src="/img/docs/dbt-cloud/discovery-api/discovery-api-figure.png" width="80%" title="A rich ecosystem for integration "/>